DennisGankin/pdfscrape/readme.md

 Web scraper for PDF files
 ---

-This webscraper downloads all files with a certain suffix found on a given site.
+A webscraper to download all files with a certain suffix found on a given website.

-Perfect to download all lecture notes, all excercises or whatever you need from the internet.
+Perfect to download lecture notes, excercise slides or whatever you need from the internet.

 ---
 ### Run